 It’s about a no-brainer as you can get

-If the Jaguars remain at the top of the draft order, Sewell has other potential suitors on deck.
+Nevertheless, Sewell has other potential suitors on deck.
 The Cincinnati Bengals and Los Angeles Chargers could both use Sewell to protect their young quarterbacks.
 The Chargers are on the outside looking in, but the idea of Sewell blocking for Justin Herbert again is enticing.